 }

-I find the Service Locator approach to be much more messy than Dependency Injection, but there might be a few situations where Dependency Injection may be impractical and then it’s good to still be able to apply Inversion of Control by using Service Locator.
+I find the Service Locator approach to be much more messy than Dependency Injection and it makes unit tests harder to set up, but there might be a few situations where Dependency Injection may be impractical.
+Then it’s good to still be able to apply Inversion of Control by using Service Locator.

 PS.
 For updates about new posts, sites I find useful and the occasional rant you can follow me on Twitter.
 You are also most welcome to subscribe to the RSS-feed.